apache/systemds/spark-mlcontext-programming-guide.md

 ![Jupyter Notebook](img/spark-mlcontext-programming-guide/jupyter1.png "Jupyter Notebook")

-We can then open up the `SystemML-PySpark-Recommendation-Demo` notebook.
+We can then open up the `SystemDS-PySpark-Recommendation-Demo` notebook.

 ## Set up the notebook and download the data